Belmont Secondary School

-Belmont Secondary School is located in Langford, a western suburb of Victoria, British Columbia, Canada.
-It is one of three secondary schools in School District 62 Sooke right now.
+Belmont Secondary School is a secondary school located in Langford, a western suburb of Victoria, British Columbia, Canada.
+It is one of three secondary schools in School District 62 Sooke.
 It serves the suburban West Shore area of Colwood, Highlands, Langford, and Metchosin.
+The school ranks as the largest Secondary School by student population on Vancouver Island.

 History

 The first secondary school in the area was established on the school's former Jacklin Road site soon after the Second World War in re-located Army buildings.
 Several years later, two schools were constructed in permanent buildings: Elizabeth Fisher Junior High School and Belmont High School.
 These were merged in 1973 into Belmont-Fisher Secondary School, and a new library was constructed to connect the adjacent buildings.
 After two years under this name, it was shortened to the current Belmont Secondary School.

+In 2021, in response to increasing enrollment and limited capacity, the school board approved the transfer of the French Immersion program to Royal Bay Secondary School over a three-year period.
+An expansion at Royal Bay Secondary, completed prior to the transition, increased the school’s capacity by 600 students.
+The transfer was finalized at the end of the 2023–24 school year, with 2024 marking the final graduating class from the French Immersion program at Belmont, concluding a 30-year run that began in the 1993–94 school year.

 New facilities

-In December 2012, it was announced that Belmont was to be replaced with two new grade 9-12 schools: a 1,200-student replacement Belmont Secondary in the Glen Lake area of Langford, and a new 800-student Royal Bay Secondary School to be built in Colwood.
+In December 2012, it was announced that Belmont was to be replaced with two new grade 9–12 schools: a 1,200-student replacement Belmont Secondary in the Glen Lake area of Langford, and a new 800-student Royal Bay Secondary School to be built in Colwood.
 The new facilities were intended to support a wide range of programs, including expanded students' skills and trades training.
 Additional programs such as culinary arts and automotive technician are being considered and links to the shipbuilding industry with possible metal fabrication and marine trades training programs are being explored.
 Both new schools will have Neighbourhood Learning Centres to provide community services.

 In June 2013, construction commenced on the $53.9-million Belmont replacement school on the site of the former Glen Lake Elementary School.
 Even before its replacement had been completed, the sale of the former site to food retailer Sobeys was announced on April 3, 2014.
 The new Belmont Secondary School opened to students for the first time on September 8, 2015.